DanielAdek/Task-Management-System/README.md

 5. `(any)microservices/domain` - The domain directory is found in each of the microservices project.
 It contains the model of project.

 6. `(any)microservice/application` - The application directory contains the service/controller for the microservice functionalities

 ## How to Run

-1. Must have
+1. Prerequisite: configure the following
 - [Node.js](https://nodejs.org/en/) - v18 Recommended
 - [Docker](https://docs.docker.com/get-docker/) - latest
 - [Docker Compose](https://docs.docker.com/compose/install/) - latest

 2. Create a `.env` file following the example of `.env.example` file in each of the microservice and the root project then

-3. Once the step 2 is achieved then on your Terminal, go into the project's root folder (`cd /project/root/folder`) and execute `docker-compose up`.
+3. Once the step 2 follow below steps:
+    - To run without docker
+      - Open four terminal, one for each service, and cd into service then run `yarn start` for each
+    - To run using docker
+      - Ensure to have docker then open terminal and run docker-compose up

-4. Once the step 3 is done, the API Gateway will listening on [http://localhost](http://localhost:{yourPort})
+4. Once the step 3 is done, the API Gateway will listening on [http://localhost](http://localhost:8080)

-5. To test the API, head to the Swagger UI running at [http://localhost:{port}/api-docs](http://localhost:{port}/api-docs)
+5. To test the API, head to the Swagger UI running at [http://localhost:8080/api-docs](http://localhost:8080/api-docs)

 ## Roadmap